Essex Fire & Rescue Service Increase Efficiency by Hiring for Potential

 To streamline the recruitment process and increase efficiency without impacting diversity Significant time saved sifting out candidates whilst increasing final stage candidate diversity

-“Those who were hired using the BBA (behavioural based-assessment) are now taking their first steps in our leadership and development programme; for us hiring for potential means finding people who can grow with us”
+“Those who were hired using the task-based assessment are now taking their first steps in our leadership and development programme; for us hiring for potential means finding people who can grow with us”

 Steve Tovey, Head of Resourcing